 3. Ask your mailing list

-A good marketing strategy for every author is to build a mailing list so that you have direct access to your readers. ( Click here for my tutorial on how to build an email list.)
+A good marketing strategy for every author is to build a mailing list so that you have direct access to your readers.
+There are plenty of options for author email, but personally, I use and recommend ConvertKit.

 Once you have a few readers on your list, ask them for honest reviews of your book/s.